 This is worth 50% of the total qualification and will involve translating passages of Ancient Greek into English.
 Students will also answer short comprehension questions which will test their understanding of the storyline of the Ancient Greek passage.
 The Ancient Greek passages will be about heroes and Greek myths or about Ancient Greek history.

 Paper 2: Classical Greek Verse Literature (1 hour 15 minutes)

 This is worth 25% of the qualification and will involve answering questions on the Ancient Greek tragedy that students have read in lessons.
-Students will answer short questions showing their understanding of the Ancient Greek text which is about a cycle of tragic revenge in an Ancient Greek myth.
+Students will answer short questions showing their understanding of the Ancient Greek text which is about the frenzied followers of the god Dionysus.
 Students will also analyse the literature and will give their own opinions on the story and characters.